-When Baby Jared was in his mom’s tummy, he had too much fun doing back flips in there.
+When Baby Hubby was in his mom’s tummy, he had too much fun doing back flips in there.
 He tied a knot in his own umbilical cord which cut off his nutritional supply.
 He was a small, underdeveloped baby.
 It happens in 1 out of 2,000 deliveries.
 The doctors approximated damage to be more observant later on.
 They said he would only grow to be 5’4 in adulthood whereas the rest of his siblings ranged from 5 foot 11 and to 6 foot 3.

 That’s not all for the little angel.
 When Hubby was an infant, he contracted bacteria meningitis, a bad case of it.
 Had they delayed discovery or hospitalization any later, it would have done further damage to his spinal cord and brain region.

 He was hospitalized for a very long time.
 Hubby taught himself how to walk and run using the IV monitor.
 He spent his first and second years inside San Francisco’s Children Hospital.
 The doctors gave a very depressing prognosis on his survival rate initially.
 Thank goodness he DID survive!!!
 Although not without scaring his mother off having children forever.

 Had he been the first born, I would have stopped having children. – Mom